quochuydev/web3-app-portal/docs/polymarket.md

 ### Legal Note:

 Polymarket is geo-restricted in certain regions, including the U.S. (for real-money trading), due to regulatory concerns.
 In January 2022, the CFTC fined them and required them to limit U.S. user access to some markets.

-Would you like help using it, understanding market mechanisms, or creating your own market?